yanismiraoui/yanismiraoui/README.md

 - 🇺🇸 I am studying a MS in Data Science at Stanford University since September 2023. 🌉
 - 🎓 I have recently graduated from Imperial College London and ETH Zürich with a MSci degree in Mathematics. 🥳
-- ⚡ I am mostly interested in Problem Solving and Data Science.
+- ⚡ I am mostly interested in Problem Solving and Machine Learning.
 - 🎲 In my free time, I love traveling 🌇, playing sports 🏃 and watching Formula 1 :racing_car:.

 ### Projects recently uploaded 🌟